33 of the Best Side Jobs for Nurses to Earn Extra Income

 If you love spending time with dogs, starting a dog walking business could be a great way to earn some extra money.

 Rover and Wag will connect you with dog owners in your area who need a walker.
-They will handle all of the scheduling and payments, so you can focus on walking the dogs.
-If you start your own business, you’ll be responsible for finding your own clients and setting your own rates.
+They will handle the scheduling and payments, so you can focus on walking the dogs.
+If you start your own business, you’ll be responsible for finding clients and setting rates.

 33. Rent Out Storage Space